Chemins de fer du Jura

-The Chemins de fer du Jura is a railway company in the canton of Jura in northwestern Switzerland.
+The Chemins de fer du Jura, abbreviated to CJ, is a railway company in the canton of Jura in northwestern Switzerland.
 It was formed in 1944 from the merger of four independent companies connecting Porrentruy to Bonfol, Saignelégier to La Chaux-de-Fonds, Glovelier to Saignelégier and Tavannes to Tramelan and Le Noirmont.
 The lines extend for a total of 84.8 km of which just over 73 km is metre gauge.
 The 11 km line from Porrentruy to Bonfol is standard gauge.
 The company also operates local bus services in the area.

+Operations

+As of the December 2023 timetable change Chemins de fer du Jura (CJ) operates the following regional railway services: